 console.log(add(1,2));

-it's quite a simple example, but I believe it's enough to being with, in TS you've have
+it's quite a simple example, but I believe it's enough to be with, in TS you've had

 const add = (a: number, b: number): number => a + b;